stevenleung2018/digital-cv/index.md

 # Technical Projects

+## Capstone project: "Detection and Mitigation of Data Drift and Model Decay" for Mining Industry (May-June 2022)

+(I cannot share further details due to NDA with the capstone partner.
+Sorry.)

 ## [DoggoDash](http://dsci532-2022-group18-py.herokuapp.com)

 - DoggoDash is an interactive web app which provides visualizations for users to explore the breeds of dog that best match their preferences.